-FreeSG ("Free" as in "Freedom" and "Free of bloat") is an open-source 2D/3D engine and computational geometry library.
+FreeSG ("Free" as in "Freedom" and "Free of bloat") is an open-source 2D/3D engine and computational geometry library built on top of Agar.
 FreeSG provides a general-purpose scene-graph system, designed to simplify such tasks as real-time rendering and geometrical queries.
-FreeSG is built on top of Agar, and it runs on all platforms supported by Agar.
+FreeSG works out of the box on all Agar-supported platforms.

 The FreeSG distribution is organized in separate libraries: